bgarcial/elastic-cloud-aks/README.md

 ### 1.1.
 Using [Elastic Cloud on Kubernetes (ECK)](https://www.elastic.co/guide/en/cloud-on-k8s/current/index.html) solution

-Since one of the requirements is use Docker/Kubernetes, I decided to use it, which one comes with the CRDs needed and the elastic operator and the elastic cluster itself.
+Since one of the requirements is use Docker/Kubernetes, I decided to use Elastic cloud on Kubernetes solution, which one comes with the CRDs needed and the elastic operator and the elastic cluster itself.

 The use of an operator will help us to have the little manual tasks as much we can, since it is in charge of deploy in the correct order